NoteCAD/NoteCAD/README.md

-# NoteCAD - CAD created with Unity3D
+# NoteCAD - C# Geometric Costraint Solver and CAD Sketcher

 This is public repository of brand-new CAD based on Unity3d engine with C# Geometric Constraint Solver.
 The project was created from scratch, all source code of CAD is written in C#.